ibm-cloud-docs/Registry/registry_overview.md

 ### Local regions
 {: #registry_regions_local}

 A local region is a geographic area that is accessed by a dedicated endpoint.
-The {{site.data.keyword.registrylong_notm}} domain names for the regions have changed.
-The new domain names are available in the console and the CLI.
+The domain names are available in the console and the CLI.
 {:shortdesc}

 The domain names are shown in the following table.